 Independent learning includes hours engaged with essential reading, assignment preparation and completion etc.

-The summative assessment is work that allows you to present the design and execution of a primary or secondary research study or service evaluation that they have undertaken.
-You will be asked to submit a 'dissertation portfolio' containing the following three tasks, which altogether will be a maximum of 10,000 words (excluding reference lists):
+You will be asked to submit a dissertation portfolio containing the following three tasks, which altogether will be a maximum of 10,000 words (excluding reference lists):

-- A journal article prepared for submission to a journal of their choice.
+- A journal article prepared for submission to a journal of your choice.

 - An explanation and justification of the academic journal the paper is (hypothetically) written for.

-- A reflection on their research.
-This will provide you space to justify your decision in carrying out the research and in evaluation that might not fit well in the journal article.
+- A reflection on your research; this will provide you space to justify your decision in carrying out the research and in evaluation that might not fit well in the journal article.

 How to apply